 2. Will you swear unqualified allegiance to the United States of America and faithfully defend the United States from any or all attack by foreign or domestic forces and forswear any form of allegiance or obedience to the Japanese emperor, to any other foreign government, power or organization?

 In December 1944 Public Proclamation number 21, which became effective in January 1945, allowed internees to return to their homes.
-The effects of internment affected all those involved.
-Some saw the camps as concentration camps and a violation of the writ of Habeas Corpus, others though, saw internment as a necessary result of Pearl Harbor.
+The effects of Japanese internment camps affected all those involved.
+Some saw the camps as concentration camps and a violation of the writ of Habeas Corpus, others though, saw Japanese internment camps as a necessary result of Pearl Harbor.
 At the end of the war some remained in the US and rebuilt their lives, others though were unforgiving and returned to Japan.